utopastac/ten-prototype/README.md

 ## Adding client overrides
 You can add any variable to `source/stylesheets/_variables.css.sass` with `!default` at the end of the line.
 This can then be optionally overriden in the individual client stylesheets in the folder `source/stylesheets/client/`.
 To add something more complicated, such as a text variable or a boolean value, add a key/value pair (or array, list, or any object type) to the `content.yaml` files within `data/[name_of_client]`.
 You can then access these values within the source `[].html.haml` files by using the tag `data[config[:client]].content.[name_of_key]`.

+## Adding new routes
+Simply make a folder in `source` with the name of the page you want, and add an `index.html.haml` into the folder.
+For nested pages, add nested folders with the desired page name, each with their own `index.html.haml`.
+The yaml attribute `title:` is the label that gets used in the breadcrumb bar.